-Put simply, hearing loss the gradual loss of your ability to hear.
+Put simply, hearing loss is the gradual loss of your ability to hear.
 The term describes hearing impairment due to a variety of factors.
-According to the American-Speech-Language-Hearing Association (ASHA), there are three types of hearing loss.
+According to the American Speech-Language-Hearing Association (ASHA), there are three types of hearing loss.
 These are:

 Conductive Hearing Loss: Conductive hearing loss occurs when sound cannot get through the outer or middle ear.
 This makes it difficult to hear soft sounds, and makes loud sounds muffled.
 Conductive hearing loss can be due to fluid buildup in the inner ear, infections, or deformity, among other factors.

 Sensorineural Hearing Loss: Sensorineural hearing loss occurs when the inner ear is damaged, possibly by injury, aging, or illness.
 Sensorineural hearing loss results in soft sounds becoming hard to hear, and loud sounds becoming muffled or unclear.

 Mixed: Mixed hearing loss occurs when there is a problem with both the inner and outer ear.
 Mixed hearing loss may be caused by damage to the nerves connecting the ear to the brain.

 After assessing the severity and cause of your hearing loss or other hearing-related disorders, audiologists may create treatment plans that include medication, assistance devices, therapy, and more.
 To diagnose hearing loss, an audiologist will use a series of tests including a physical examination and a hearing evaluation that uses audiometers (an instrument that plays tones through headphones).
 Once the hearing loss has been evaluated, the audiologist will recommend a treatment plan, which may include: